IBM/solsa/docs/SolSAConfig.md

   - name: 'kn-helloworld'
     newName: 'docker.io/ibmcom/kn-helloworld'
 ```
-Please consult the Kustomize documentation for detailed documentation of the
+Please consult the Kustomize documentation for a detailed description of the
-supported operations.
+supported image renaming operations.

 ## Example